of a group of very independent thinking

 - and all the rest.

-Effective listening typically means he gets the stories and the rationalizations and the complaints and the finger pointing.
+Effective listening typically means your consultant gets the stories and the rationalizations and the complaints and the finger pointing.
 And that’s a good thing, because it gets to the root of the problem pretty quickly.
-He’ll note the differences between what is produced, what is needed, and what is desired.
+Your consultant will note the differences between what is produced, what is needed, and what is desired.
 And it’s good to keep in mind that what is desired is not always what is needed most – sometimes there are options and solutions that you might not even realize are possible.
 But somewhere else it’s been done and done well, and that’s the end goal.

 The data collection phase typically lasts a couple days.
 Then back to our office where the data gets analyzed, studied and digested.
 A series of specific findings is developed, along with possible recommendations for correction.
 But before they are finalized, another meeting or phone conference will be held with your accounting team leaders to make sure our facts are right, opinions were properly interpreted, and issues are correctly presented.
 All of this may take a couple weeks to complete, fitting into people’s schedules, triggering re-thinking, then perhaps tweaking the findings and draft recommendations.